tunnelblick icon Tunnelblick free software for OpenVPN on macOS We need translators for several languages…

 If you see a process named "tunnelblick-helper", that indicates that a VPN is being connected.
 If you see a process named "openvpn", it means that a VPN is being connected or is connected.

-If you don't have Tunnelblick login items, and you don't have a process named "tunnelblick-helper" or "openvpn", ask for help on the Tunnelblick Discussion Group.
+If all of these checks are negative, ask for help on the Tunnelblick Discussion Group.
 Please include the output of the following Terminal commands in your post (you can copy/paste; it all goes on one line):

 ps -ef | grep -w openvpn | grep -v grep ; ps -ef | grep tunnelblick-helper | grep -v grep

-To ensure that is done, the Tunnelblick installer sets up macOS to run a very short script once each time a user logs in.
-The script decides whether or not to launch Tunnelblick, does so if necessary, and then quits.
-The script has little impact on the time to startup or login (on a five-year-old MacBook Pro the script uses 0.293 seconds of CPU time and very little I/O).
+Note that it isn't Tunnelblick itself that is run at login.
+Instead, the Tunnelblick installer sets up macOS to run a tiny program.
+The program decides whether or not to launch Tunnelblick, does so if necessary, and then quits.
+The program has little impact on the time to start up the computer or login.